MKand/agenticprotocols/README.md

 ## Architecture Deep Dive: A Roadmap for Agentic Protocols

-The Metal Bank of Braavos employs a layered architecture to manage complex interactions between users, agents, and external services.
+The Metal Bank employs a layered architecture to manage complex interactions between users, agents, and external services.
 For a high-level overview of the components and how they are started, please refer to the `Setup.md` file.

 ## System Architecture

-The Metal Bank of Braavos uses a modern, microservices-based architecture that demonstrates best practices for building agent-based systems.
+The Metal Bank uses a modern, microservices-based architecture that demonstrates best practices for building agent-based systems.
 The architecture is organized into several layers, each with specific responsibilities.

 ### Architecture Diagram